 - It was simple and did not involve the use of any jargon, expressions or colloquialisms.

-- It was (very) mildly self-deprecating in that it highlighted my struggle with the Farsi language.
+- It was mildly self-deprecating in that it highlighted my struggle with the Farsi language.

-- It was universal, in that most people have had the experience of speaking in their own language to someone with a distinct accent.
+- The humour was universal.
+Most people have had the experience of speaking in their own language to someone with a distinct accent.

-- It was also particular to the audience, given that Iran and Afghanistan are bordering countries.
+- I made sure that the humour was relevant for the audience, given that Iran and Afghanistan are bordering countries.

 - It was clean.
 There was nothing disrespectful about saying that my accent sounded Afghani.
 It’s just the way that it sounded, apparently.